DeRaafMedia/ProjectTimeStretcher/README.md

 ProjectTimeStretcher
 ====================

-This project was writen as an exploration of openCV and what I could do with it in the Processing.org enviroment.
+This project was writen as an exploration what I could do with it in the Processing.org enviroment.

 Since I upgraded to Yosemite a lot of old Processing sketches broke, rather than fixing the problem I wanted to do a complete rewrite (JAVA is dead?).